Amit Kumar, PhD, PEng, FCSBE

 Edmonton AB T6G 1H9

 Dr. Amit Kumar has served as the NSERC/Cenovus/Alberta Innovates Associate Industrial Research Chair in Energy and Environmental Systems Engineering since September 2012.
 He is also the Cenovus Energy Endowed Chair in Environmental Engineering in the Department of Mechanical Engineering at the University of Alberta (U of A).
 He currently leads a large group of researchers made up of postdoctoral fellows, graduate and undergraduate students, and research assistants in the areas of integrated energy and environmental modelling and life cycle & techno-economic assessments of energy systems.
 His research program focuses on assessing both conventional and non-conventional sources of energy.
+Amit Kumar is very active in the scientific community.
+He is a member of and/or contributes to several professional and technical societies; he contributes to national, regional, faculty, and department committees; and he reviews proposals for funding agencies and manuscripts for refereed journals and conference publications.

 Dr. Kumar has been invited to serve on a number of expert energy panels for, among others, the European Commission, the National Science Foundation, Natural Resources Canada, the California Environmental Protection Agency, and the Natural Sciences and Engineering Research Council of Canada.
 He is the Associate Editor of the Canadian Biosystems Engineering Journal in the area of renewable energy.
 He has served in various key roles for professional societies, including as the Chair of the Renewable Power Generation Committee of the American Society of Agricultural and Biological Engineers (ASABE) and as both Alberta Regional Director and Awards Committee Chair for the Canadian Society of Bioengineering (CSBE).
 He reviews manuscripts for several refereed journals.
 He was awarded the Young Engineer of the Year award by CSBE for his outstanding contribution in the areas of bioenergy and biofuels.